davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 runs ARIMA(2, 0, 0) for dewpoint by city
 * OpenMeteoEDA_202306_v006 runs auto.arima() for dewpoint for a single city
 * OpenMeteoEDA_202306_v006 runs auto.arima() for dewpoint for all cities
+* OpenMeteoEDA_202306_v006 pulls optimal p, d, q for dewpoint for all cities